Mathematics Statement of Intent Aims and Implementation

-- Throughout each lesson there is a narrow focus, which follows on from the previous session; with depth, fluency variation, precise questioning and dialogue between teacher and pupil and pupil to pupil with constant assessing of conceptual and procedural knowledge.
+- Throughout each lesson there is a narrow focus, which follows on from the previous session; with depth, fluency variation, precise questioning and dialogue between teacher and pupil and pupil to pupil with constant assessing of conceptual and procedural knowledge

-- Concrete resources will always be available forhte pupils to support the sequential learning taking place.
+- Concrete resources allow pupils to explore and support the sequential learning taking place

-- A range of direct whole class teaching and an emphasis on independent exploration and guided practice, allowing the children to grapple with mathematical content.
+- A range of direct whole class teaching and an emphasis on independent exploration and guided practice, allows the children to grapple with mathematical content.

-- Teachers and Teaching Assistant’s circulating, providing oral feedback to support and extend pupils learning allowing rapid progress (less teacher talk more pupil talk).
+- Teachers and Teaching Assistant’s circulating, providing oral feedback to support and consistently challenge pupils learning allowing rapid progress (less teacher talk more pupil talk).

 - Rapid Intervention sessions carried out during the mathematics lesson or sessions later in the day to support those pupils that need more input and support.
 This is to ensure that the majority of pupils continue to work at the same pace.

 - More able children and those ready to move on, being challenged further with deeper problem solving and investigative tasks encouraging them to think harder.

-What to expect to see in Learning Journals
+What to expect to see in Maths Journals:

-- Evidence of children practising the fluency of a skill with a degree of accuracy, with questions which are structured for variation, moving into pupils’ reasoning and explanations for their answer (the answer is the starting point).
+- Evidence of children practising the fluency of a skill with a degree of accuracy, with questions which are progressive and encourage pupils to think deeper, moving into pupils’ reasoning and explanations for their answer (the answer is the starting point).

-- Clear evidence of progression and differentiation through carefully chosen tasks which take pupils on a journey to master a concept and then further, Greater Depth challenges for those pupils who have grasped a concept/sequence of learning.
+- Clear evidence of progression and differentiation through carefully chosen tasks which take pupils on a journey to master a concept and then further, Greater Depth challenges for those pupils who are ready to take their learning further.

-- Where children have received additional adult support or rapid interventions this will be clearly indicated within the Learning Journal and questions to support this will be evident.
+- Children who have received additional adult support or rapid Interventions will be clearly indicated within the Learning Journal and questions to support this will be evident.

 - The majority of pupils work will be marked in lessons where possible with adult support to correct misconceptions or identify next step tasks to deepen pupils understanding of a concept.
 At times, pupils are also encouraged to take ownership of the marking process and to self-assess the next steps in their learning.

-- Pupils will be practising daily, a range of key objectives which are carefully mapped out throughout the year to ensure retrieval practice and embedding of skills
+- Pupils will be practising daily, a range of key objectives which have been mapped out throughout the year to ensure retrieval practice and embedding of skills

 - The majority of this session will be mental; however there will be opportunities for pupils to record on whiteboards to support understanding and for teachers to assess understanding.